ImranNust/DiabeticRetinoPathyDetection/README.md

     A Unified Technique for Entropy Enhancement Based Diabetic Retinopathy Detection Using Hybrid Neural Network
 </h1>

-This repository contains the code and details of our research **_"[A Unified Technique for Entropy Enhancement Based Diabetic Retinopathy Detection Using Hybrid Neural Network](https://www.sciencedirect.com/science/article/abs/pii/S0010482522002165),"_** accepted for publication in the **_[Computers in Biology and Medicine Journal](https://www.journals.elsevier.com/computers-in-biology-and-medicine)_**.
+This repository contains the code and details of our [research article](https://www.sciencedirect.com/science/article/abs/pii/S0010482522002165) **_"[A Unified Technique for Entropy Enhancement Based Diabetic Retinopathy Detection Using Hybrid Neural Network](https://www.sciencedirect.com/science/article/abs/pii/S0010482522002165),"_** accepted for publication in the **_[Computers in Biology and Medicine Journal](https://www.journals.elsevier.com/computers-in-biology-and-medicine)_**.

 <hr/>